linshenyoung/linshenyoung.github.io/_pages/about.md

   - /about.html
 ---

 An undergraduate student who is currently pursuiting a Bachelor's Degree from TGU, majoring in Artificial Intelligence.
 He has been admitted to UESTC through postgraduate recommendation.
-His research interests mainly include deep learning / pattern recognition / machine vision(semantic segmentation and object detection based on RGB-T images).
+His research interests mainly include deep learning/pattern recognition/machine vision(semantic segmentation and object detection based on RGB-T images).
 He is willing to share and acquire knowledge.

 A data-driven personal website
 ======